 She hates that word.
 But here, she uses it effortlessly.

 She is convinced the girl doesn't taste the way she does.
 Of course she doesn’t.
-But, what Yin means is that He used to go wild for the taste of her juice, and she doubts the new girl’s taste awakens the same desire in him as hers did.
+But, what Yin means is that He used to go wild for the taste of her water, and she doubts the new girl’s taste awakens the same desire in him as hers did.
 Does.
 Did.

 Wait.
 Why did I leave?
 I went to see the slaughter and I… Yin stops.
-She turns her back to the building, looking up at the people who are passing by in front of her; walking as if they do nott wish to get somewhere, without the intention of getting anywhere, just to get here rather than there, lonely in the crowd.
+She turns her back to the building, looking up at the people who are passing by in front of her; walking as if they do not wish to get somewhere, without the intention of getting anywhere, just to get here rather than there, lonely in the crowd.
 Always alone in the crowd.
 Fuck him!
 And fuck her!
 I can still make it.
 I'll handle it.
 Nikki's going to be there still.
 Plus, her friend was kinda cute.

 Yin returns to The White Horse.